 Graduate Certificate in Creative Industries

-* The Total Course Fee reflects the students are charged fees on a per unit basis and the fee for a unit or the Commonwealth Contribution may change.
+* The Indicative Total Course Fee reflects that students are charged fees on a per unit basis and the fee for a unit may increase.

 Complete the course in one, 40-credit point trimester (approximately 3 months).